Contributing to omegaUp

 Or use Git:

-git push upstream --delete feature-name
+git push origin --delete feature-name

 Clean Up Remote References